ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 A single request and response exchange is shown here.
 Binary values (key configuration, secret keys, the content of messages, and intermediate values) are shown in hexadecimal.
-The request and response here are absolutely minimal;
+The request and response here are minimal;
 the purpose of this example is to show the cryptographic operations.
+In this example, the client is configured with the oblivious proxy URI of `https://proxy.example.org/request.example.net/proxy`, and the proxy is configured to map this requests to this URI to the oblivious request URI `https://example.com/oblivious/request`.
+The oblivious target URI, i.e., the resource the client ultimately wishes to fetch, is `https://example.com`.

-The oblivious request resource generates a key pair.
-In this example the server chooses DHKEM(X25519, HKDF-SHA256) and generates an X25519 key pair
+To begin the process, the oblivious request resource generates a key pair.
+In this example the server chooses DHKEM(X25519, HKDF-SHA256) and generates an X25519 key pair {{?X25519=RFC7748}}.
-{{?X25519=RFC7748}}.
 The X25519 secret key is:

 ~~~ hex-dump
 b8f3cea0da634e6b8271f5b8f931d266decdd04c8e09b80cb9878ea90086ed4a